hannobraun/playground/2025-08-02_monobloc/README.md

 Well, easy to work with for me, who's going to be stuck with implementing this.
 You might see it differently.
-And I might join you in that view, later on, when I'll become a user of the language.
+And I might join you in that view, later on, when I become a user of the language.

 But let's move on.
 Here's a basic example.